 The Institute for LGBTQ Health Equity is the education, research, and community engagement arm of Equitas Health, focusing on reducing health disparities in the lesbian, gay, bisexual, transgender, queer/questioning (LGBTQ) community.
 We do this by developing and delivering exceptional LGBTQ culturally competent healthcare education and training, engaging with LGBTQ and HIV-positive patients, working with community based organizations, and supporting LGBTQ health research efforts in our region.

-Our work with the LGBTQ community encompasses all sexual and gender minorities, including, but not limited to, those who identify as pansexual, asexual, omnisexual, gender non-comforming, non-binary, and intersex.
+Our work with the LGBTQ community encompasses all sexual and gender minorities, including, but not limited to, those who identify as pansexual, asexual, omnisexual, gender non-conforming, non-binary, and intersex.

-Cultural competency, a continuous learning process that builds knowledge, awareness, skills, and capacity to identify, understand, and respect the unique beliefs, values, customs, languages, abilities, and traditions of all people in order to provide effective programs and services, is an important tool for tackling issues of health disparities and health inequities in the LGBTQ community.
-To improve the overall safety and quality of care, organizers should aspire to meet the unique needs of their patients – patient by patient.
-Addressing patients and clients from a place of cultural competency increases overall engagement and retention in care, resulting in better health outcomes.
+Cultural competency builds knowledge, awareness, skills, and capacity to identify, understand, and respect the unique beliefs, values, customs, languages, abilities, and traditions of all people in order to provide effective programs and services.
+The Institute for LGBTQ Health Equity is prioritizing moving beyond cultural competency towards cultural humility.
+Cultural humility is an important tool for tackling issues of health disparities and health inequities in the LGBTQ community.
+Cultural humility is a lifelong process and commitment to self-evaluation, self-critique, learning, reflection, and working in partnership with those belonging to a different culture.
+It also includes recognizing and addressing power dynamics in any provider-patient/client relationship.
+To improve the overall safety and quality of care, organizations should aspire to meet the unique needs of their patients – patient by patient.
+Addressing patients and clients from a place of cultural humility increases overall engagement and retention in care, resulting in better health outcomes.

 MEET OUR STAFF